nabenabe0928/hpo_basement/README.md

 ### sub (optional: Default is None)
 How many percentages of training data to use in training (Must be between 0. and 1.).

+### test (optional: Default is 0)
+If using validation set or test set.
+If 1, using test dataset.

+### defa (optional: Default is 0)
+Evaluating the default configuration or not.
+If 1, evaluate the default one.

 ## Optimizer
 You can add whatever optimizers you would like to use in this basement.
 By inheriting the `BaseOptimizer` object, you can use basic function needed to start HPO.